rati-ecosystem/rati-protocol/03-metadata-standard.md

 ## 6. Conclusion

-The $RATi NFT Metadata Standard provides a clear, chain-agnostic framework for representing avatars, items, and locations in the ecosystem.
+The RATi NFT Metadata Standard provides a clear, chain-agnostic framework for representing avatars, items, and locations in the ecosystem.
 By leveraging a minimal JSON schema that includes unique identifiers, descriptive metadata, a flexible attributes array, and cryptographic signatures, our standard ensures that digital assets remain interoperable, secure, and verifiable.
 Whether stored on Arweave, Solana, or another blockchain, these NFTs form the backbone of a dynamic and interconnected digital multiverse.

 For additional technical details and integration guidelines, please refer to our developer documentation and GitBook repository.